woanware/LogViewer/readme.md

 The core operation of LogViewer works in the same way as Highlighter e.g. parse the file, find the line offsets and  line lengths, then when a line is needed for display, an existing file stream is used to seek to the offset, and then read X bytes.

 I tested the v0.0.1 release of LogViewer against v1.1.3 of Mandiant Highlighter.
-My test log file was 1.2 GB and had 4.4 millions rows.
+My test log file was 1.2 GB and had 4.4 million rows.
 The following shows the operation and duration of the operation to compare:

 - Load (LogViewer): 15s
 - Load (Highlighter): 42s